Grammatical gender: Form-based morphological criteria

-In many languages, nouns are assigned to gender largely without any semantic basis—that is, not based on any feature (such as animacy or sex) of the person or thing that a noun represents.
+In many languages, nouns are assigned to gender largely without any semantic basis—that is, not based on any feature (such as animacy or gender) of the person or thing that a noun represents.
 In such languages there may be a correlation, to a greater or lesser degree, between gender and the form of a noun (such as the vowel or consonant or syllable with which it ends).

 For example, in Portuguese and Spanish, nouns that end in -o are mostly masculine, whereas those that end in -a are mostly feminine, regardless of their meaning.
 Nouns that end in some other vowel or a consonant are assigned a gender either according to etymology, by analogy, or by some other convention.
 These rules may override semantics in some cases: for example, the noun membro/miembro ("member") is always masculine, even when it refers to a girl or a woman, and pessoa/persona ("person") is always feminine, even when it refers to a boy or a man, a kind of form-meaning mismatch.

 In other cases, meaning takes precedence: the noun comunista "communist" is masculine when it refers or could refer to a man, even though it ends with -a.
 Nouns in Spanish and Portuguese, as in the other Romance languages such as Italian and French, generally follow the gender of the Latin words from which they are derived.
 When nouns deviate from the rules for gender, there is usually an etymological explanation: problema ("problem") is masculine in Spanish because it was derived from a Greek noun of the neuter gender, whereas foto ("photo") and radio ("broadcast signal") are feminine because they are clippings of fotografía and radiodifusión respectively, both grammatically feminine nouns.

 Most Spanish nouns in -ión are feminine.
 They derive from Latin feminines in -ō, accusative -iōnem.
 The opposite is correct with Northern Kurdish language or Kurmanci.
 For example, the words endam (member) and heval (friend) can be masculine or feminine according to the person they refer to.